jo3al3x/SoC-infotech/readme.txt

-harrow fwend, i am chubs, blah blah master
+harrow fwend, chocolate is good